rishisareen/rishisareen-old.github.io/_posts/2023-08-21-Sports-Caffeine.md

 * Caffeine's impact on physical performance extends to various metrics including time-to-exhaustion, time-trial performance, muscle strength and endurance, as well as high-intensity sprints often encountered in team sports.

-* (Science Notes: Caffeine alters the activity of these receptors, largely because of its  close resemblance to adenosine.
-Once caffeine enters the brain, it is  recognized by brain receptors as adenosine, and is able to bind to the  adenosine receptors.
-Through this process, caffeine essentially stops  adenosine from locking into the brain’s receptors and slows down nerve  cell activity.
-In turn, the sudden increase in brain activity triggers  the adrenal glands to produce more adrenaline.
-As a result, caffeine  produces a feeling of alertness that usually lasts from four to six  hours — until the caffeine is metabolized.)
+* (Science Insights: Caffeine works its magic by mimicking adenosine, fooling the brain into thinking it's the same key.
+When caffeine enters the brain, it attaches to the adenosine locks and prevents them from working.
+This slowdown in brain activity triggers your body to make more adrenaline, like a superhero booster.
+That's why you feel super alert for about four to six hours until the caffeine wears off.)